 Design and construction

-That means metal is used for the entire construction, with a textured finishing for the lid and a smooth matte interior.
-Asus went with a dark-gray color scheme that looks nice and professional, and does a fair job at fending-off smudges on the palm-rest.
+That means that metal is used for the entire construction, with a textured finishing for the lid and a smooth matte interior.
+Asus went with a dark-gray color scheme that looks nice and professional and does a fair job at fending off smudges on the palm rest.
 The brushed exterior does cath fingerprints quite easily, though.

 This ZenBook 13 is compact and lightweight, without sacrificing practicality.
 It weighs a little under 1.2 kilos in this tested variant and the design tucks most of the screen’s chin out of sight, with the Ergolift hinge mechanism.